kovzol/lego-linkages/README.md

 ![Hart's A-frame](html/Building%20Instructions%20%5BHartA2b%5D-images/Step7.png)

 A big advantage of an earlier version of this linkage is that a much longer straight line can be drawn with it.
-However, usually a G2 pen refill is used in most linkages in this project.
-Another possibility is to use the black 5 holes beam from the extended set (see Peaucellier's linkage above) instead of the two half 6 holes beam.
+Another possibility is to use
+the black 5 holes beam from the extended set (see Peaucellier's linkage above) instead of the two half 6 holes beam.

 Here are the [Building Instructions](http://htmlpreview.github.io/?https://github.com/kovzol/lego-linkages/blob/master/html/Building%20Instructions%20%5BHartA2b%5D.html).